Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/introduction.rst

 Getting Started - External links
 ================================

-The following pages are not located on this wiki, but contain a lot of good information to start learning how to write scripts for Blender.
+Here are external links containing a lot of good information to start learning how to write scripts for Blender.

 - `Introductory tutorial by Satish Goda
   <http://sites.google.com/site/satishgoda/blender/learningblender25/introduction-to-blender-python-api>`__